 The original English dub had a lot of changes

-Most English dubs of Japanese animated shows were altered and censored when they were brought to America for localization; although censorship and storyline changes are unusual in modern English dubs, when these shows were first brought over in the 1990s and early 2000s, companies heavily altered them in order to make them suitable for young American audiences You can find a huge selection of great animated entertainment when you sign up for one of the phenomenal Time Warner Cable Television Packages.
+Most English dubs of Japanese animated shows were altered and censored when they were brought to America for localization.
+Although censorship and storyline changes are unusual in modern English dubs, when these shows were first brought over in the 1990s and early 2000s, companies heavily altered them in order to make them suitable for young American audiences.
+You can find a huge selection of great animated entertainment when you sign up for one of the Time Warner Cable Television Packages.

 Some of the changes in the original English dub include: